 - Direct deposit – Employees without a bank account may be able to use the Walmart Money Card direct deposit feature to have their paychecks added to their card.

 Verdict?
-Since it’s a prepaid card it doesn’t report to the credit agencies… so it’s worthless for building credit.
+Since it’s a prepaid card it unfortunately does not report your bill payment history to the credit bureaus… so it is of no value for building credit or a credit score.
 That’s why you still need to have credit cards if you want to build up your credit.

 Issuance Fee for Temporary Card purchased at a Walmart store – $3.00